louismarcel90/louismarcel90/README.md

 ## 🧠 How I Think as an Engineer

+Production failures caused not by bad code, but by **unclear ownership, forgotten decisions, and brittle architecture**.

+I build systems that make those failures **hard to create and easy to detect**.

 - Architecture is a product decision: system boundaries and APIs directly shape scale, velocity, and long-term cost
 - Security, governance, and observability are designed-in primitives, optimized for long-term leverage and compounding impact